 ThinkEquity LLC is acting as representative of the underwriters of this offering.
+We have entered into an underwriting agreement dated June 15, 2023 with the representative.
 Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below, and each underwriter named below has severally agreed to purchase, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table:

-Number of

-Underwriter Shares
+Underwriter Number of Shares

-ThinkEquity LLC
+ThinkEquity LLC 1,500,000

-Total
+Total 1,500,000